 Holy Motors

-Holy Motors is one of the main reasons I got so attracted by the Arctic in the first place.
+Holy Motors is not in the first place about a wheeled vehicle (although they do have a van).
+But it is one of the main reasons I got so attracted by the Arctic in the first place.
 Kvikkjokk’s remote location may have triggered more than I could have ever imagined — perhaps by itself, its remoteness already served as some type of a protective cocoon?
 Just like my VW van had done while I was exploring the Arctic from it..?

 But there’s something about Holy Motors in particular as well.
 Cooperation rather than competition or exploitation.
 Co-creation rather than domination.
 Exchanging rather than teaching.
 Deep connection with outdoor nature.
 Deep connection with our true inner nature.
 Going beyond the human connection — thanks to the dogs.